shreyjain13/final/oldwork.md

 * Loblaw Digital AI Intern

-* Research Intern at Vector Institute of Technology
+* Undergraduate Research at Vector Institute of Technology and MIT

 ## Projects